DennisSuitters/AuroraCMS/README.md

 - Portfolio.
 - Events.
   - Book Events and Invoice for immediate payment.
+  - Option to display Countdown Clock for when Event Starts.
 - News.
 - Testimonials.
   - Approval before before public display.